Lush Life: The Lost Sinatra Arrangements

 Lush Life: The Lost Sinatra Arrangements is the ninth studio album by American actor and singer Seth MacFarlane.
 The album was released on June 6, 2025, through Republic Records and Verve Records.
 MacFarlane reunited with his frequent collaborator Joel McNeely to produce the album.
 The album's lead single, "Lush Life", was released digitally on April 23, 2025.
 The album is a tribute to Frank Sinatra, a major influence on MacFarlane's music, which features a dozen arrangements of songs that Sinatra had planned to perform but never did.

-The album received a nomination at the 68th Annual Grammy Awards for Best Arrangement, Instrumental and Vocals.
+The album received a nomination for Best Arrangement, Instrumental and Vocals at the 68th Annual Grammy Awards.